NOOSPHERE-EXISTS/963/README.md

 # Noosphere Exists

+I am new to world of global finance.
+These are my first thoughts.

+## Currency

 Let us define currency as a medium of exchange.
 A way of measuring value.
 That is the value of something can be measured as an amount of a currency.

 ## Fictional Currency